htcooper/htcooper.github.io/docs/index.md

 introduction: |
     ## About Hollis

     Experienced, data-driven product leader with a track record of rapid end-to-end product delivery with cross-functional teams.
 Master’s degree in computer science from UPenn, specializing in machine learning and AI.
-Passionate about data and AI, with demonstrated bias for action and startup experience.
+Passionate about data and AI, with demonstrated bias for action and experience in design, UX, and coding.

     I have hands-on experience with NLP, CNNs, reinforcement learning, transformers, generative AI, and computer vision.
 I also have training in the business use of AI, ethical and legal issues relating to AI, and ML project best practices.
 I am Microsoft Certified in Azure AI Fundamentals (AI-900).